rackerlabs/docs-developer-blog/_posts/2020-06-24-quic-a-game-changer.md

 because of a tenth of a second delay (100 ms).

-We know that bandwidth is cheap and will continue to grow, but there is a fundamental limitation in what we can do about latency.
+We know that bandwidth is cheap and will continue to grow, but there is a fundamental limitation with what we can do about latency.
 Information cannot travel faster than the speed of light.
-So unless we can figure out how to travel faster than the speed of light, build tunnels through the earth, or move to a smaller planet, we are faced with the following challenge of minimizing the number of round-trip times (RTTs) required to establish a connection&mdash;hopefully without sacrificing security.
+So, unless we can figure out how to travel faster than the speed of light, build tunnels through the earth, or move to a smaller planet, we are faced with the challenge of minimizing the number of round-trip times (RTTs) required to establish a connection&mdash;hopefully without sacrificing security.

 And this is exactly where QUIC comes in.

 ### What is QUIC

-Quick UDP Internet Connection (QUIC) was originally introduced by Google in 2014 to provide a next-generation multiplexed transport that conforms to the IETF standards:
+Google originally introduced the Quick UDP Internet Connection (QUIC) protocol in 2014 to provide a next-generation multiplexed transport that conforms to the Internet Engineering Task Force (IETF) standards:
 ([Draft version 28 at the time of the writing](https://tools.ietf.org/html/draft-ietf-quic-transport-28)).

 QUIC is a new transport protocol designed from the ground up to improve